kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *backstabbing*

 ### SEXUAL HARASSMENT
 > Employees allege that there are cases of sexual harassment in the organization.
-This might mean that the organization's culture is permissive for this type of behaviours.
+This might mean that the organization's culture is permissive to this type of behavior.

 __Exemplary statements reported by employees:__